 For example, you can move a card from the ‘Major Tasks’ lane to the ‘Minor Tasks’ lane, if required.

-To define a default card type for a lane, click the Board Editor icon on the autohide toolbar, and then click the lane heading for which the default card type needs to be set.
+To define a default card type for a lane, open the Board Editor screen, and then click the lane heading for which the default card type needs to be set.

 Note: This feature works only when you have defined the lanes based on custom labels.